Negative refraction and tiling billiards: Introduction

-Tiling billiards is a cross between the inner and outer billiards systems, in the sense that in inner billiards, the ray is reflected across the normal to the boundary; in outer billiards, the ray itself forms a tangent to the boundary and is reflected through the point of tangency; and in tiling billiards, the light ray is reflected across the tangent to the boundary (or the boundary itself if it is polygonal).
-An example of the tiling billiard is seen in Figure \ref{penrose}.
+Tiling billiards is a cross between the inner and outer billiards systems, in the sense that in inner billiards, the ray is reflected across the normal to the boundary; in outer billiards, the ray itself forms a tangent to the boundary and the point is reflected through the point of tangency; and in tiling billiards, the ray is reflected across the tangent to the boundary (or the boundary itself if it is polygonal).
+An example of tiling billiards is in Figure \ref{penrose}.

-Much of the literature focuses on polygonal billiards.
+Much of the existing literature on billiards focuses on polygonal billiards.
 For the tiling billiards system, we study analogous tilings of the plane.
-In this paper, we study the case where the plane is divided by lines into regions (possibly of infinite area).
-Such a tiling is always two-colorable, because finitely many lines intersect at any point, and every vertex has an even valence, so the associated adjacency graph of the regions contains no odd cycles, and is thus bipartite.
-Within this case, we study the three special cases where the plane is divided by a finite number of lines, where the resulting tiling is of congruent triangles with $6$ meeting at each vertex, and where the resulting tiling is of alternating regular hexagons and triangles (the \emph{trihexagonal} tiling).
+In this paper, we study the case where the plane is divided by lines into regions, possibly of infinite area.
+Such a tiling is always two-colorable (required for the physical application discussed at the beginning), because finitely many lines intersect at any point, and every vertex has an even valence, so the associated adjacency graph of the regions contains no odd cycles, and is thus bipartite.
+Within this case, we study the three special cases where the plane is divided by a finite number of non-parallel lines (a \emph{line arrangement}), where the resulting tiling is of congruent triangles with $6$ meeting at each vertex (a \emph{triangle tiling}), and where the resulting tiling is of alternating regular hexagons and triangles (the \emph{trihexagonal} tiling).

-Based on our results, we outline the answers to several basic questions about tiling billiards below.
+Based on our results, we outline the answers to the same set of basic questions, now considering tiling billiards.

 \emph{Are there periodic trajectories?}